Popping, pain and pressure: How to protect your ears from airplane ear

 ° Environmental factors such as exposure to loud explosions in the military for example, or scuba diving without the safe gear

-The good thing to remember is that if you take the right approach to self-care, airplane ear is entirely preventable.
+The good news is that if you take the right approach to self-care, airplane ear is entirely preventable.

 The main way to prevent airplane ear is to open the eustachian tube as much as possible.
 When you swallow or yawn, the clicking or popping sound that you hear is a tiny bubble of air that has moved from the back of the nose to the middle ear, via the eustachian tube.
 Making sure that the eustachian tube is working overtime and open more frequently will give it a greater chance of accommodating the air pressure.